BabylonJS/Documentation/content/How_To/GUI/Gui3D.md

 ### HolographicSlate

-The `HolographicSlate` is the go-to 3D widget to display content.
+The `HolographicSlate` is used to display content.
 It can be dragged around, rotated and scaled.
 With 1 pointer you have to use the handles to rotate and scale the slate, with 2 pointers you can pinch and twist the title bar to rotate and scale.

 As in the `TouchHolographicButton`, use the `imageUrl` property to change the content of the slate.